-The minute she comes in contact with him, he is all she can think of.
-For some reason, she is drawn to him and vice versa.
+The minute she comes in contact with him, he is all she can think of, and for some reason, she is drawn to him and vice versa.

-Now he has to make a choice to save her for what she is to become or watch her die a painful death.
+Now he has to choose to save her for what she is to become or watch her die a painful death.

 Amanda J. Greene gives another gripping tell of two lovers who need each other to survive.
-Hadrian has been dealing with his inner demon for so long, he needed someone to tell him, he is so much more than a terrible person and to let go of his past.
+Hadrian has been dealing with his inner demon for so long; he needed someone to tell him, he is so much more than a terrible person and to let go of his past.
 Eva needed someone to save her and realize the truth about what she is.
-Both characters were determined though to fight their urges…but Hadrian was more stubborn than Eva.
-In fact, I adored Eva more than I did Hadrian in the story.
+Both characters were determined though to fight their urges, Hadrian was more stubborn than Eva.
+I adored Eva more than I did Hadrian in the story.

 Eva was a strong female character who spoke her mind and was determined to fight for what she wanted.
 Hadrian needed some guidance along the way.
-I’m glad though, he had his second in command, Falcon to help him on certain matters.
+I’m glad though; he had his second in command, Falcon to help him on some issues.
 He needed someone else to realize his potential of being a great rule of his kind.

-The ending was really quick especially when it came to Hadrian claiming his place back, but Amanda gives you a cliffhanger at the end and makes you want more.
+The ending was swift especially when it came to Hadrian claiming his place back, but Amanda gives you a cliffhanger at the end and makes you want more.

-I look forward to reading who gets their next story in the Rulers of Darkness.
+I look forward to reading which gets their next story in the Rulers of Darkness.